avriette/perl/mudra/javascript/README.md

 # So there’s this javascript code in your perl directory
 Yeah.
 About that.
 I keep trying to write perl and I keep going, *god, this is awful, why is perl still so, bleh, baroque or something?* I mean, I love perl.
 A lot.
 I really, really do.
 I’ve written tens upon tens of thousands of lines of perl code in the twenty years I have been hacking perl.

 But it hasn’t changed.
 At all.
-Well, I mea, it’s changed a little.
+Well, I mean, it’s changed a little.
 But it’s not the sexy language that, say, [node](https://www.nodejs.org/) and [ruby](https://www.ruby-lang.org/‎) are.
 Perl’s package management system (and build system!) feel like they’re well over ten years old. *Because they are!*

 Plus, I already know perl.
 So I’m taking this “mudra” project, and I’m writing bits and pieces of it in node – I may write *all* of it in node – and hopefully this results in my being moderately familiar with the language.